vinayakgajjewar/et-pipeline/doc/beast-cmd.md

 *Note*: If you use the above method, you will see the following error every time you run the `beast` command.
 ```text
 [main] ERROR org.apache.spark.SparkContext  - Failed to add file:/home/davinci/./ to Spark environment
 java.lang.IllegalArgumentException: Directory /home/davinci/. is not allowed for addJar
 ```
 This is normal as Spark expects a mandatory parameter for the application to run which we do not have in the case of Beast.
 For now, just ignore this error.

+*Note*: Due to a problem with the Maven central repository, the dependency `javax.media:jai_core` cannot be retrieved so we exclude it to avoid an error message.

 ## Method 3.
 Based on a JAR file